aretas77/dotfiles/README.md

 dotfiles
 ========

-Here I keep my collection of personal dotfiles.
+Here I keep my collection of personal dotfiles which I am using on an Arch Linux distribution.
 These dotfiles are currently in progress so there will be a lot of changes coming in.

-My dotfiles will be focused mainly on:
+My dotfiles are focused mainly on:

 * Programming with C/C++.
 * Kernel development.
 * Some git config magic.
 * Some eye-candy.
-* Fully compatible with my Dell XPS 9570 laptop.
+* Fully compatible with Dell XPS 9570 laptop.

 Installation
 ------------